streaming-across-network/360_video_streaming_across_the_network/README.md

 You can run it over the terminal.

+# Setting up 360 Camera (modell GoPro Max):

+you can find the instructions on the "presentation_360video.pdf" Appendix section down below.

+Any other RTMP compatible camera will work too.

 ## Credits
 Big thanks to the SRS community (https://github.com/ossrs/srs) for enabling us the RTMP to HLS conversion using SRS.